bloominstituteoftechnology/node-db4-guided-solution/README-lesson-plan.md

 ## Data Normalization

-Review data normalization, redundancy, and anomalies in TK.
+Review data normalization, redundancy, and anomalies in Canvas.
 Explain that we'll take a pragmatic approach to data normalization.
 We'll follow a process and a set of _mantras_ that will produce a _normallized enough_ model for most use cases.

 ## Table Relationships

-Review 1-to-1, 1-to-many, and many-to-many relationships in TK.
+Review 1-to-1, 1-to-many, and many-to-many relationships in Canvas.
 Don't spend too much time here, we'll see them in action when we get to the Data Modeling section below.

 **wait for students to catch up, use a `yes/no` poll to let students tell you when they are done**